 More teams are working together across the globe, companies are building increasingly remote workforces, and recruiters can search for talent regardless of location.
 Employees no longer need to be in the same location to collaborate on projects.
 With these new changes come new challenges to face when you have a global team.

-At Culture Amp, we have offices in San Francisco, New York, and London with our headquarters in Melbourne, Australia.
+At Culture Amp, we have offices in San Francisco, New York, and London with our headquarters in Melbourne, Australia and remote employees across the world.
 We have to deal with different time zones in a big way.
 On Fridays in the US, the Melbourne team is already gone for the weekend, and on Mondays in Australia, our US folks are still wrapping up their Sunday dinners.
 Here are a few tools we use to stay connected and some tips on what we’ve learned to operate as a distributed organization.

 Tip 1: Be aware of time zones

 The simplest thing we can do is be aware of what time it is wherever our people are.
 It’s important to know what times overlap so we can schedule meetings that require people from distributed teams to be in attendance.

 Thankfully, Google Calendar makes this easy for us by allowing you to toggle on time zones for other locations.
 This way, we can quickly see what time it is in each of our offices.
 When scheduling an event, you can also see what time your meeting starts in other time zones, making it less likely that you’ll send someone an invite for a 3:00 am meeting.

 We also need to keep in mind daylight savings, which starts and ends at different times of the year across our offices.
 This change can either shrink or grow the overlap we have between offices.

 Tip 2: Use chat and email together